Vive-coding/intention-growth-hub/server/ai/evaluation/rubric.md

 3. **Question overload**: Too many questions in one response
 4. **Weak suggestions**: Generic or obvious advice
 5. **Card spam**: Too many cards in quick succession
+6. **Repetition / focus overuse**: Agent keeps restating the same focus set or insights every few turns
+7. **Pushiness**: Agent keeps nudging the user to talk more or commit when they're signaling they want to pause or end

 ### UX Issues (Track for product improvements)